 For each draft strategy, an implementation timeline and high-level cost estimate were developed.
 Potential funding sources were identified, alongside likely challenges to program success, and synergy with other strategies.
 Together this information was used to evaluate strategies and identify promising interventions to improve school transportation.
-Timeline and cost ranges for individual strategies could vary significantly depending on how the strategy is implemented.
-For the purposes of initial development and evaluation, strategies were divided into three cost ranges (\$: less than\$100k, \$\$: \$100 - 250K, and \$\$\$: 250K+) and three implementation timelines (short-term: 1 - 2 years, medium-term: 2 - 4 years, and long-term: 5+ years) More detailed estimates were developed for recommended strategies (Chapter 6).
+Timeline and cost ranges for individual strategies could vary significantly depending on how the strategies were divided into three cost ranges (\$: less than\$100k, \$\$: \$100 - 250K, and \$\$\$: 250K+) and three implementation timelines (short-term: 1 - 2 years, medium-term: 2 - 4 years, and long-term: 5+ years) More detailed estimates were developed for recommended strategies (Chapter 6).